 Key points from the video

-At a minimum, defining an indicator requires identifying the data source, indicator type, number format, disaggregations (if applicable), reporting level (geographic disaggregation), and results framework objective(s).
+At a minimum, defining an indicator requires identifying the data source, indicator type, number format, disaggregations (if applicable), geographic disaggregation, and results framework objective(s).

 Indicator index [0:09]